• 简体中文

 ALGINATE MICROBEADs GENERATION PACK fluigent

-Following is a method for encapsulation of reagent into alginate microbeads with total control of bead formation.
-The generation is performed with the RayDrop, a device developed and manufactured by Secoya.
-This droplet-based microfluidic method is used to precisely control the production of microbeads without the drawbacks of large size distribution common in other methods.
 The RayDrop is an emulsion generator based on the alignment of two capillaries immersed in pressure containing the continuous phase that controls the generation of alginate droplets.
 The dispersed phase exits one of the capillaries through a 3D printed nozzle placed in front of the extraction capillary for collecting the droplets.
 This particular geometry solves all wettability issues that sometimes appear in other microfluidic chips.

 Conclusion

-In this application note, we have demonstrated that using our setup, Fluigent was able to produce alginate microbeads with a dispersion in bead size lower than 2%.
+In this application note, we have demonstrated that using our setup, we were was able to produce alginate beads with a dispersion in bead size lower than 2%.
 Microbeads of 95-160µm diameter are generated with standard RayDrop configuration (Nozzle of 30µm and outlet capillary 150µm) using alginate solution at 1% in water.
 By using the same procedure, other alginate concentrations, including 2%, which is frequently used in biological applications, have also been tested successfully.
 In this last case, a more viscous solution necessitates the use of tubing with a larger internal diameter.
 This set up and protocol can therefore be used to encapsulate bacteria, mammalian cells, and other reagents into alginate microbeads.
 We have successfully shown that using Fluigent products enables precise control over the production of high monodispersity alginate beads.
 As demonstrated, using the RayDrop with various nozzle sizes enables greater versatility.
 To target various droplet sizes, the user can easily change the capillary size.

 alginate MICROBEADs generation chip